How to Calculate Survival Rate: A thorough look

 2. Life Table Method (Actuarial Method):

 The life table method is a more sophisticated approach that addresses the issue of censoring.
-It divides the observation period into intervals and calculates the survival probability within each interval.
+Practically speaking, it divides the observation period into intervals and calculates the survival probability within each interval.
 It accounts for individuals lost to follow-up during the intervals.

 -